 Your comments, please . . .
+This manual is part of a library that serves as a reference source for IBM systems.

-This manual is part of a library that serves as a reference source for systems analysts, programmers, and operators of IBM systems.
 Your comments on the other side of this form will be carefully reviewed by the persons responsible for writing and publishing this material.
 All comments and suggestions become the property of IBM.